Acting DHS chief: Family separations 'not worth it' from enforcement perspective

 "So prosecuting violations of the law does have a consequence and it does deter behavior but it did not work if you lose the public trust," he said, adding that from "an enforcement perspective, it’s not worth it."

-Of the children separated from their families at the border, “they were always intended to be reunited,” he said.
+Of the children separated from their families at the border, McAleenan claimed "they were always intended to be reunited," which is a "part of this story that I think had been lost."

-"Really a better system, as I've said many times, would allow us to detain families together during fair and expeditious immigration proceedings and getting actual immigration results from courts, so that’s what’s missing from the current situation," he said in an interview from DHS's offices in the World Trade Center.
+"But again we're not pursuing that approach," he continued in an interview from DHS's offices in the World Trade Center.
+"A better system, as I've said many times, would allow us to detain families together during fair and expeditious immigration proceedings and getting actual immigration results from courts, so that’s what’s missing from the current situation."

-"I think the president has been clear that family separation is not on the table and again this was a zero tolerance prosecution initiative that was targeted at adults violating the law," he said.
+"I think the president has been clear that family separation is not on the table and again this was a zero tolerance prosecution initiative that was targeted at adults violating the law.
+It did have the impact of several 2000 plus families being separated during that prosecution," he said.